Wikimedia-ID/Wikimedia-ID.github.io/besutkode/university-modules-en.md

 0. Set up your accounts and do a small contribution

-    0. Creating an account in [Project Euler](http://projecteuler.net/) and complete three problems to be given the [Baby Steps](https://projecteuler.net/award=1) award.
+    0. Creating an account in [Project Euler](http://projecteuler.net/) and complete three problems to be given the [Baby Steps](https://projecteuler.net/award=1) award (log in required to see awards).

-        Your username must appear on the list at https://projecteuler.net/country=Indonesia
+        Your username must appear on the list at https://projecteuler.net/country=Indonesia  (log in required).

     0. Creating an account on [GitHub](https://GitHub.com), and set up a [GitHub Pages](https://pages.github.com/) website.